 What are the needs?

-Sectarian violence, in a country already plagued by instability, has resulted in the displacement of hundreds of thousands and an absence of basic protection for the civilian population.
-Vulnerable groups are increasingly living in hardship, with little access to basic services such as water, sanitation, health-care, or employment and education.
+Vulnerable groups are increasingly living in hardship, with little access to life-saving goods and basic services.
 Many Iraqis have crossed into neighbouring countries and are living in dire conditions both within and outside Iraq.

 Iraq is facing not only the consequences of its internal conflict, but also those created by the ongoing conflict in neighbouring Syria, and is hosting hundreds of thousands of registered Syrian refugees.